 Editor; Kristan Sprague is indie spirit nominated for his work on the feature MANOS SUCIAS.
 He cut the comedies NEWLYWEEDS and MULIGNANS, both of which premiered at Sundance, and the later of which Andalman cameoed in.
 They've been friends since working together, and have been looking to team up since...

-In retrospect I recognize how lucky I was to have that time in LA to write and discover without the consuming responsibility of making money.
+In retrospect I recognize how lucky I was to have that time in LA to write and discover without the time consuming responsibility of making money.
 I also realize the responsibilities I have moving forward for myself and to the world we all share in.
-POOL BOY is drawn from these realizations.
+POOL BOYS is drawn from these realizations.
 In the center of a classic coming of age sexy comedy, is a transgender kid.
 But it’s not a story about a transformation from female to male, it’s about coming of age from boy to man.
 It explores how two lower-middle class brothers define what it means to be masculine among the wealthy and debauched, how stereotypes miseducate them along the way, and how they fumble to come to terms with the basic fact that we’re all different.